WhiteflagProtocol/whiteflag-java/docs/md/messages.md

 methods to do this are:

 * `WfMessage.Creator.type(String messageCode)`: creates a new Whiteflag message of the type specified by the message code with empty field values
-* `WfMessage.Creator.copy(WfMessage)`: copies an existing Whiteflag message, including the metadata
+* `WfMessage.Creator.copy(WfMessage)`: copies an existing Whiteflag message, without the metadata
+* `WfMessage.Creator.clone(WfMessage)`: clones an existing Whiteflag message, including the metadata
 * `WfMessage.Creator.deserialize(String)`: deserializes a string with a serialized message
 * `WfMessage.Creator.deserializeJson(String)`: deserializes a string with a JSON representation of a message
 * `WfMessage.Creator.decode(String)`: decodes a string with the hexadecimal representation of an encoded message